Travel the WORLD Right Here in Newfoundland and LabradorBy Gays Around The Bay

-Let’s make Stay Home Year 2020 a summer to remember and to help, here’s our list of the world’s most popular destinations you can give the cold shoulder because you can experience them right here at home…
+Our province has doppelgängers of world-renowned sights from all over.
+When you’re here, you’re everywhere.
+Enjoy our list of the world’s most popular destinations you can give the cold shoulder to because you can experience them right here at home…

 1. No Way New Zealand!

 New Zealand (Hobbit houses pictured) vs Newfoundland (L’Anse Aux Meadows pictured)